 Your district health inspector can assist you with these questions.
 You may call the Health Inspection Program main line at 207-287-5671 to find out who the inspector is for your town.

 Other regulations which may affect the practice of electrology include, but are not limited to, but are not limited to, the Subsurface Wastewater Disposal Rules; the Drinking Water Rules; the Life Safety Code; the Internal Plumbing Rules; and those of the Fire Marshall’s Office.

 You should also check with your local municipal officials to see if there are local zoning issues or permits that you must obtain before operating your establishment.

-The Rules for the Practice of Electrology can be downloaded from our website, or we can mail you a hard copy.
+The Rules for the Practice of Electrology can be downloaded or we can mail you a hard copy.
 Download a copy of the Rules.